UMM-CSci-3601-S23/iteration-3-alex-jaydon-chenfei-harry-mason-noah/README2.md

 • A view to see all current pledges as well as their relevant information, such as what's being donated, how much, and when it will be delivered.

+Finally, we made an entry level authentication system to hide all the important and personal information that naturally could be gleamed off of seeing volunteer view, as well as making things like deleting posted items off of donor view only able to be done by Volunteers after becoming authenticated.

 ### Tools and Technologies we used